 The Generic Framework for Information Management is an information management model which can be applied by any organisation to better align IT with organisational strategy.
-It is predominantly used in the Netherlands by consultants, but also has been used by large organisations.
+It is predominantly used in the Netherlands by consultants, but has also been used by large organisations.

 For more information on the Generic Framework for Information Management see the PrimaVera Working Paper on creating the framework.

-The main aim of BiSL is provide a tool which can be utilised to improve the performance of IT and of information system management departments and aid with the improvement of internal business processes.
-For more information on BiSL see the ASL Foundation website.
+The main aim of BiSL is to provide a tool which can be utilised to improve the performance of IT and of information system management departments and aid with the improvement of internal business processes.

-The Information Service Procurement Library is a European best-practice method for tendering and delivering IT projects and services.
+The Information Service Procurement Library is a European best practice method for tendering and delivering IT projects and services.
 It is used by both customer and supplier organisations, and in both the public and private sectors.